typov-software/demarchy/README.md

 At launch, you'll be able to join the official instance at [demarchy.app](https://demarchy.app/).

+## Motivation

+### North Stars

+- hypothesis: high democratic participation depends on good ux
+- hypothesis: decisions reached through consensus prevent and heal group division

+### Values to promote

+- Consensus is better than super and simple majorities
+- Transparency, accountability, and participation in group decisions
+- Prioritize protection of individual rights
+- Empower democratic process and representation

 ## Development

 Demarchy is built with [Firebase](https://firebase.google.com/) to provide a stable experience for as many as possible.